 The Rohingya are a Muslim minority group in Burma.
 They have faced a long history of severe discrimination and persecution, violence, denial of citizenship, and numerous restrictions at the hands of Burmese authorities.
 The Museum has, since 2015, been sounding the alarm about the potential risk of genocide and other mass atrocities being perpetrated against the Rohingya.
-These warnings have gone largely unheeded.
+These warnings have gone largely unheeded, leading to indescribable human suffering.

 A joint report by the Simon-Skjodt Center for the Prevention of Genocide and Fortify Rights documents the mass atrocities committed against Rohingya civilians by the Burmese military, and details the evidence of genocide against this group.
 The report stresses that supporting Burma’s democratic leadership while simultaneously condemning the Burmese military’s mass atrocities are not contradictory courses of action.
 They are two crucial elements of a strategy to promote civilian protection, accountability, and democracy.